ekaratnida/DADS5001-Data-Analytics-and-Data-Science-Tools-and-Programming/notebooks/en/pinot_python.md

 ### **What is Apache Pinot?**

 **Apache Pinot** is a real-time distributed analytics data store that enables ultra-fast, scalable, and efficient OLAP (Online Analytical Processing) on large volumes of data.
-Originally developed at LinkedIn, it powers real-time analytics for various applications, such as monitoring, user-facing analytics, and dashboarding.
+Originally developed at LinkedIn, it powers real-time analytics for various applications.
 Pinot is especially useful when data freshness and low-latency querying are crucial.

 **Key Features of Apache Pinot**:
 1. **Real-time Analytics**: It supports both real-time and batch data ingestion.